Diary of a Quilter - a quilt blog

 Tips for Machine Quilting with a Walking Foot

-In this post I'll focus on walking you through the steps of machine quilting a mini quilt with straight line quilting.
+In this post I'll focus on walking you through the steps of machine quilting a quilt with straight line quilting using a walking foot or dual feed foot.

 Tips for Machine Quilting with a Walking Foot: Basting a Quilt